copsTvFan/cops-episode-guide/guide.md

 "It's Nothing Personal"

 - It's a reunion of sorts when the police catch up to a familiar face.
+TODO: Add other officers.
-- Emotions run high after a man's mistress starts problems with his wife.
+- TODO.
+Emotions run high after a man's mistress starts problems with his wife.
-- Officers have trouble getting a straight answer from a suspicious duo.
+- TODO.
+Officers have trouble getting a straight answer from a suspicious duo.

 ### S30E19